probsJustin/jenkins_pipeline/README.md

 # Multi-User Jenkins Pipeline:
 ## Current Build Status:
-(if this shows anything except 'passing' that means its probably down or broken)
+(if this shows anything except 'passing' that means its probably down or broken) !!!
+I think we are going to move this to a kubernetes instance soon: https://devopscube.com/setup-jenkins-on-kubernetes-cluster/
 [![Build Status](http://172.105.156.21:8080/buildStatus/icon?job=jenkins_pipeline_test_build)](http://172.105.156.21:8080/job/jenkins_pipeline_test_build/)
 ## About:
 Multi purepose pipeline for doing github linked builds with multiple users